riannevg/arminas-travel/_excposts/canopyexc.md

   - Los-Cabos-Excursions
 header_image: /images/vertical.jpg
 ---
+## Canopy Adventure Tour
+&nbsp;

+### Experience the Thrill of Nature

+Immerse yourself in the heart of nature at a stunning ecological sanctuary in San José Del Cabo.
+This adventure is unlike any other, offering an exhilarating canopy experience in a setting that’s pure and untouched.
+The unique braking system, controlled by pulleys rather than your hand, ensures a smoother, safer, and more efficient ride through the treetops.

+### Expert Guidance and Safety

+Your safety is paramount, and our instructors are seasoned athletes with recognition from various climbing authorities.
+They are proud members of the National Federation of Climbing and Mountaineering Sports, ensuring you’re in the best hands as you embark on this adrenaline-pumping journey.

-### Main Information
+### Adventure Activities

-Located in San José Del Cabo on a beautiful ecological sanctuary surrounded only by nature; Unlike other systems, our brakes are handled by pulleys and not your hand, this makes it easier, safer and more efficient .
-The instructors are very experienced athletes recognized by various climbing authorities and are also proud members of the National Federation of climbing and mountaineering sports.

-– Zip lines

-– Suspension bridge

-– Rappel

-– Damiana tasting.

-The tour is available daily at 9 am, 12 pm and 3 pm.
+- **Zip lines**
+  Soar through the sky on a series of thrilling zip lines, taking in breathtaking views of the natural surroundings.

+- **Suspension bridge**
+  Test your balance and nerve as you cross a suspension bridge, suspended high above the ground.

+- **Rappel**
+  Experience the rush of rappelling down from heights, guided by expert instructors who prioritize your safety.

+- **Damiana tasting**
+  Conclude your adventure with a tasting of Damiana, a traditional Mexican liqueur made from a local herb, adding a touch of cultural flavor to your experience.